Family Bank and How It Transformed My Family Finances

 As a family bank founder, your role is to determine and implement the rules, guidelines, and procedures to be followed by all members of the family bank.

-STEP 3: Funding your family bank
+STEP 3: Funding Your Family Bank

 A family bank can be as simple as a basic checking account.
 One of the first decisions you will need to make is how you plan to fund your family bank.
 You can choose to make one lump-sum funding deposit, or you may want to schedule monthly or recurring contributions to expand the funds you have available to lend.
 And you can always use a combination of these methods or choose to contribute more money to your family bank in the future.